otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 1. V1 deployment will host the version 1 an be exposed to ~66% of traffick.
 2. V2 deployment will host the version 2 an be exposed to ~33% of traffick.

+For the deployment the app and the database will be placed in separate pods to secure decoupling, resource isolation, scaling and resilience.

-Following a successful deployment of V2, the V1 can be deprecared.
+Following a successful deployment and testing of V2, the V1 can be deprecared.

 <br>